 What is Data Utilization?

 Before we answer that, we must ask this question.
 What is utilization, and what is utilization in business?
 Utilization refers to using something or making effective use of anything.
 It may involve practical and profitable use of something.
-In terms of business, utilization refers to the use of resources for accomplishing targets and revenues.
+In terms of business, utilization refers to the use of resources to accomplish targets and revenues.
 So now, what is data utilization?

-Data utilization is the process of using data on a continuous basis to achieve improved business outcomes like higher productivity and profitability.
+Data utilization is the process of continuously using data to achieve improved business outcomes like higher productivity and profitability.
 This is where the term “data-driven” comes from.
 It implies the use of data to make business decisions.
-As such, BI and data analytics are key to enabling data-driven processes and decisions.
+As such, BI and data analytics services are key to enabling data-driven processes and decisions.

 Research suggests that over 90 percent of large businesses employ data utilization to achieve their goals.
 As for small and medium enterprises, roughly half of them rely on data to achieve their strategic goals.